Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Integration and Waterproof Potting

 \subsection{Waterproof PMT Potting}

 The schematic design of the waterproof PMT potting is illustrated in Fig.~\ref{fig:potting}.
-The PMT pins, the HV divider, and the cable are soldered and enclosed in an ABS plastic shell.
+The PMT pins, the HV divider, and the cable are soldered and enclosed in an Acrylonitrile Butadiene Styrene (ABS) plastic shell.
 This shell is filled with polyurethane to protect the electrical components from water and to block any light that might be emitted spontaneously by electrical discharges.
 The seal between the shell and the PMT glass is achieved using butyl tape, which is encompassed by a shrinkable tube and finished with low-pressure injection molding at the end.

-As a final verification of the waterproof potting design, 50 samples were produced using PMT glass bulbs or discarded PMTs along with HV dividers and short cables.
-The cable ends were sealed with epoxy, and all samples were submerged in a water tank in four separate batches, subjected to a pressure of 0.6~MPa for a minimum of 7 days.
-A potential difference of 2,000~V was applied through the cable ends, and currents were measured both before and after the high-pressure water test.
-The observed differences ranged from -40\% to 70\%, which can be attributed to variations in PMT exposure to light.
-If water had penetrated into the PMT pins or the divider, the current would have increased significantly, by at least an order of magnitude.
+As a final validation of the waterproof potting design, 50 samples were fabricated using PMT glass bulbs or discarded PMTs, in combination with HV dividers and short cables.
+The cable terminations were sealed with epoxy, and the samples were immersed in a water tank in four separate batches, and subjected to a pressure of 0.6~MPa for a minimum of seven days.
+A voltage difference of 2,000~V was applied across the cable terminations by cutting the cable ends and removing the epoxy seal.
+The currents were recorded both before and after the high-pressure water test.
+For the glass bulb samples, the current measurements remained consistent.
+For the still functional discarded PMT samples, variations in current levels were noted, ranging from -40\% to 70\%, which could be attributed to differences in PMT light exposure.
+If water had infiltrated the PMT pins or the divider, a substantial increase in current, at least by an order of magnitude, would have been detected.
+Consequently, no instances of water leakage were detected in any of the tested samples.

 The primary steps involved in the potting are illustrated in Fig.~\ref{fig:procedure}~(a).
-An injection-molded ABS plastic shell was designed to provide mechanical support.
+An injection-molded ABS plastic potting shell was designed to provide mechanical support.
 Initially, the cable was threaded through a bottom entrance with a diameter of 2.2~mm, ensuring 28~cm of the cable remained inside the shell.
-Following this, epoxy was injected from the top to offer a bonding length greater than 8~cm, serving as the inner seal.
+Following this, epoxy Loctite ES4412~\cite{loctite} was injected from the top to offer a bonding length greater than 8~cm, serving as the inner seal.
 The epoxy used is specialized for HDPE, featuring a bonding strength of 1.6~MPa.
 The sealing was further reinforced outside the shell's tail through low-pressure injection molding with a polyamide and polyolefin mixture, also customized for HDPE.